 Situated on Norwich’s oldest street, stroll the length of cobbled Elm Hill with its independent shops and glorious architecture before heading into Wrights Court and The Tea House (approx 1/2 way down Elm Hill, look out for a doorway and tunnel into its courtyard).
 Co-owner Peter will guide your nose through 30 different loose leaf teas that are on offer which you can try alongside a traditional fruit scone cream tea or other bakes such as white chocolate and raspberry muffins.
 Join in the conversation on Twitter @teahouseNorwich or find them on Facebook.

-Believed to be the town’s oldest building, Byfords houses a Store, posh B&B rooms and an all-day café.
-Rummage through the independent shops of Georgian Holt then sit down to tea, served between 3pm – 5pm.
+Believed to be the town’s oldest building, Byfords houses a store, posh B&B rooms and an all-day café.
+Rummage through the independent shops of Georgian Holt then sit down to tea, served between 3.00pm and 5.00pm.
 THE CLASSIC consists of finger sandwiches, scones, preserves, clotted cream, Byfords cakes, tea and coffee.

 The picturesque cul-de-sac village of Heydon provides perhaps the most lovely Norfolk village setting I’ve yet seen, complete with an idllic village green, church, Husk Bakery, Heydon Hall and The Earle Arms pub.
 The traditional Heydon Tea Rooms serves afternoon tea from a front room that overlooks the village green.
 The cake selection is beautifully displayed under glass domes.
 Mars bar shortbread and sticky gingerbread with Guinness are two I can recall.
 Mismatch china adds a quirky touch.